The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It does seem like storage and EC2 instance functionality should be distinct.
 If storage were split out as a separate face, how would the volume be attached before Puppet runs are complete?
 The approach Carl took initially ensures that the volume is attached before Puppet runs are complete (indeed, before Puppet is installed!) and those volumes are thus immediately available for use by Puppet modules.
 If it were a separate face, could we still ensure that would be true?

-#8 Updated by Michael Arnold over 1 year ago
+#8 Updated by Michael Arnold almost 2 years ago

 Carl Caum wrote: